-The EGLE NPDES Phase II MS4 Discharge Permit Application requires a procedure for identifying applicant owned or operated facilities and stormwater structural controls with a discharge of stormwater to surface waters of the state.
-The inventory shall include the location of each facility and an estimate of the number of structural stormwater controls.
+The MDEQ NPDES Phase II MS4 Discharge Permit Application requires a procedure for identifying applicant owned or operated facilities and stormwater structural controls with a discharge of stormwater to surface waters of the state.
+This inventory includes the location of each facility and an estimate of the number of structural stormwater controls.
 This procedure also includes a process for: